Southwest Seattle Historical Society Programs

 In 1989, we led the successful, grassroots effort to secure Seattle city landmark status for the 1942 art-deco Admiral Theater, which has operated continuously since its repurchase and reopening in 1992.
 In 1996, we secured Seattle city landmark status for the 1904 log structure called Fir Lodge/Alki Homestead and its companion Carriage House, which has become our museum.
 Since 2009, when a fire damaged the Alki Homestead, our organization has forged a coalition with Historic Seattle, the Washington Trust for Historic Preservation and 4Culture to promote and provide hands-on help to the owner for restoration of the Alki Homestead.

 Recent Successes and Current Challenges

 Our "Telling Our Westside Stories" program and exhibit, which brings alive the memories of community elders from interviews conducted by area middle-schoolers and whose traveling version reaches residents at area libraries and schools, focuses on the theme of "Work."
-This campaign and exhibit will continue in 2015 with exploration of the ancillary theme of "Home."
+This campaign and exhibit will continue in late 2015 with exploration of the ancillary theme of "Home."
 (The theme of "Land" was explored in 2012 and 2013.)

 We also have restored of an iconic West Seattle totem pole that stood from 1966 for 40 years at Belvidere View Point Park.
 The culmination of this project -- the raising and unveiling -- of the pole at our Log House Museum took place with a huge community celebration on Friday, June 6, 2014, drawing more than 1,300 people.
 But the work of maintaining the totem pole never will be complete, and we have established a fund to assure the preservation of this treasure in perpetuity.